datopian/playbook/agile/README.md

 * **2-week sprint process**

-  * Tasks agreed in sprint planning meeting on a Monday - sprint then runs for 2 weeks
+  * Tasks agreed in sprint planning meeting on a Monday -- sprint then runs for 2 weeks.
-  * Tasks should be in product backlog (see next item)
+  * Tasks should be in product backlog (see next item).

-* **Product Backlog** [[*link*](http://www.mountaingoatsoftware.com/agile/scrum/product-backlog)] - we use GitLab or GitHub issues and project boards
+* **Product Backlog** [[*link*](http://www.mountaingoatsoftware.com/agile/scrum/product-backlog)] -- we use GitLab or GitHub issues and project boards

   * Product backlog consists of user stories or tasks related to user stories (should flag which user story a task relates to if not a single user story)
   * Tasks are broken into at least 2 groups: